fuzzylabs/website/hugo/content/blog/smart-insole-analytics-step-by-step.md

 ![](https://cdn-images-1.medium.com/max/1600/1*FusgiIIk9l9U2lnDUQQwVw.png)

-Finally, the authors chose two threshold parameters, which are discovered by experimentation.
+Finally, the authors choose two threshold parameters, which are discovered by experimentation.
 In the paper, they use γ and Γ, but we'll just call these parameters `low_threshold` and `high_threshold`.
 Here's the enhanced step counting function:

 ```python
 def count_steps(dataframe, low_threshold = 0, high_threshold = 4):